The Constitution of the Edinburgh University Theatre Company

 b) Ensuring social events remain enjoyable and safe, including acting as default Duty Manager (see 7B/6) when those events take place in the Bedlam Theatre.

-c) Providing support to producers with fundraising events.
+c) Providing support to producers with fundraising events. - The Technical Manager is responsible for:

 a) The integration, training, and development of EUTC technicians and technical designers.